auronsiow/DnDReferences/README.md

 3) `yarn` or `npm install` to install all node_modules
 4) `yarn start` or `npm start` to run the project (It will direct you to the localhost:3000 on your browser)

+## Known Issue
+##### Mixed Content Error #####
+This is due to page being hosted on HTTPS (on GitHub) but the DnD API endpoint is using HTTP (insecure endpoint).
+Thus, after production deployment of this project with GitHub Pages, the load continues to load but error messages are shown on the console.
+As temporary work around for this issue, have to 'load unsafe scripts' as mentioned above.
+However, on development environment, this issue does not surface.

 ## Future improvements
 1) Add in unit test for each components
 2) Integration with Jenkins
+3) Fix the known issue above regarding Mixed Content

 ## Credits
 This project was bootstrapped courtesy of [Create React App](https://github.com/facebookincubator/create-react-app)